 Threaded flange

-Threaded flanges allow for quick, weld-free connections in small-diameter, high-pressure systems.
+Threaded flanges allow for quick, weld-free connections in small-diameter systems where hot work is restricted.

-You screw the flange onto the pipe, making installation fast and safe, especially in hazardous or flammable environments.
-Threaded flanges are popular in oil and gas, chemical, and water treatment industries.
-(Reference thread standard: ASME B1.20.1.)
+You screw the flange onto the pipe, which can simplify installation in hazardous or flammable environments.
+Threaded flanges are often used in oil and gas, chemical, and water treatment applications where welding is not practical.
+Reference thread standard: ASME B1.20.1.

 | Feature/Application | Description |